JovannMC/MentionChat/README.md

 ## Description

-This is a simple and lightweight plugin that allows players to mention other players in chat, which is in basically every chat platform.
+This is a simple and open source plugin that allows players to mention other players in chat, which is in basically every chat platform.
 You can configure the messages, mention sound, and cooldown time.
 <details>
     <summary>config.yml</summary>